 The original labs for this were done during the lecture, and so I have a set of results which I could use, but since there were too many variables for me to feel comfortable (multiple students connecting at different times for traffic analysis, above anything else) with those results, and we only took a limited number of results for each environment, I’ve decided that I can do better on my own, and to build my own lab for the purpose.
 More importantly I can automate it, so that the extent of my effort in collecting the results can be reduced to kicking it off overnight and starting analysis in the morning.

 So firstly there’s the shopping list, which is mercifully short and low-budget:

 - A desktop or laptop PC with enough grunt to run a couple VMs, a couple of network ports, and as many USB ports as possible (that one’s important).

-- A router which can support different network and security protocols, and can run an SSH server for configuration, for routers I pretty much always go with the GL .inet range, again because I have a few lying around for different projects (Out of stock from Amazon)
+- A router which can support different network and security protocols, and can run an SSH server for configuration, for routers I pretty much always go with the GL .inet range, again because I have a few lying around for different projects ( from Amazon)

 - Some network and USB cables.

 The aim is to minimise the amount of running around required, and the requirement to have multiple physical systems involved.
 The steps to create the lab were also pretty easy: